It's Over 9000!: Cultural depictions

 In addition to being referenced in discussions of English-language Dragon Ball media, the "It's Over 9000!" meme has also influenced various topic discussions and fictional works unrelated to the Dragon Ball series.
 Examples of intertextual references include coverage of the PlayStation 3 demo for Final Fantasy XIII by Gamezone, a reference in season 2 episode 17 of DuckTales, and an easter egg in the 2020 game Doom Eternal.
 American professional wrestler Xavier Woods disclosed in a 2013 interview that he always has the phrase printed on his wrestling attire.
 For her appearance at WrestleMania 31, American professional athlete Ronda Rousey wore a tank top which referenced Vegeta and the phrase.

-In September 2008, an anonymous troll left a message on the official message board of The Oprah Winfrey Show, claiming to have "over 9000 penises" that were "all raping children".
+In September 2008, an anonymous troll left a message on the official message board of The Oprah Winfrey Show, claiming to be part of a pedophile network with "over 9000 penises" that were "all raping children".
 Talk show host Oprah Winfrey took the post at face value and read it to her audience on air.
 A video clip of Winfrey's message to her audience was promptly uploaded to YouTube, but was quickly removed due to a copyright claim by Harpo, Inc. In spite of that, numerous remix videos featuring Winfrey's mention of "9000 penises" continued to surface on YouTube.